Get Back Camera B Rolls - Vol. 8

 1:09

-John forgets the words as it runs to tape runs out.
+John forgets the words as it gets to the tape running out.

 2:51